Everyone's training requirements are different so each session will be suited to your particular needs.

 Defensive and Advanced rider training is based on the Police riding manual, Motorcycle Roadcraft, which advocates a deliberate, skillful and responsible riding technique admired by others.
 As an advanced rider, you are able to anticipate and control situations to reduce your accident risk.
 An Advanced rider is equipped with the knowledge and skill to ride safely and make progress in all conditions.

-The training is currently centred around Brisbane but please enquire if you have requirements elsewhere.
+The training is currently centered around Brisbane but please enquire if you have requirements elsewhere.

 Advanced rider training can be very intense and it is not uncommon to get very tired, very quickly.
 Shorter sessions are recommended for initial training.
 Returning students get 10% off all further training.